CaptainDario/DaKanji/README.md

 * For testing (beta) releases please join the [discord server](https://discord.gg/cYTcpFStbs) and ask in the "become a tester"-channel (or take a look at the release section there could be a pre-release available).
 All testing is much appreciated!
 * If you have ideas how to improve this app or you found a bug please [open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues).
 * Of course you can become involved in this project, head over to discord and ask what a great feature to work on would be or take a look at [issues labeled as 'good first issue'](https://github.com/CaptainDario/DaKanji/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+* Or if you like this project, giving it a star or rating it on the store of your platform would also help

 ## Credits